OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-storm-scp-programming-guide.md

     public IEnumerable<State> GetUnCommitted();

     /// <summary>
-    /// Get all hello States in hello StateStore
+    /// Get all the States in the StateStore
     /// </summary>
-    /// <returns>All hello States</returns>
+    /// <returns>All the States</returns>
     public IEnumerable<State> States();

     /// <summary>